mr152here/hexegg/docs/MANUAL.md

 #### Program modes

-The program can be in one of three modes.
+The program is always in one of the four modes.
 The default mode is "view mode".
 In this mode, it is not possible to directly modify file content.
 And is intended to be used for preview, inspection, search, ...
-The second mode is "byte mode".
+The second mode is "normal mode".
+Is same as the "view mode" but with active cursor.
+Is intended to by used for command execution, selecting blocks, highlighting...
+All keyboard shortcuts works only in view or normal mode.
+The third mode is the "byte mode".
 The cursor is shown, and every 0-9, a-f, A-F key modifies the byte at the cursor position, and this modification is stored as a patch (which you can save to the file later).
-All other keys work the same as in view mode.
-The third mode is "text mode".
-In this mode, every pressed (printable) key creates a patch under the cursor location.
+The last mode is the "text mode".
+In this mode, every pressed (printable) key creates that patch under the cursor location.
 Intended for string modification.
-Because many of the keyboard shortcuts are letters, most of them are not available in this mode.
+Because many of the keyboard shortcuts are letters, most of them are not available in byte or text this mode.

 Switching program modes:
+- 'n' - switch the view mode to normal mode
-- 'b' - toggles the view mode to byte mode
+- 'b' - switch the view mode to byte mode
-- 't' - toggles the view or byte mode to text mode
+- 't' - switch the view mode to text mode
-- ESC - return to view mode from byte or text mode
+- 'ESC' - return to the view mode from any other mode.
+In view mode cancel selection (if exists).
 - 's' - start or finish selection
-- 'S' - select highlighted block or string at the cursor position
+- 'S' - select whole highlighted block or string at the cursor position
 - 'y' - yank selected block

-If the program is in byte mode, you may select a block of bytes.
+If the program is in the "normal mode", you may select a block of bytes.
 Start by pressing the 's' key.
 Selection starts from the current cursor position, adjust it to the required size with standard movement keys, and press the 's' again to finish the selection (or you can cancel it anytime by 'ESC').
 You can also select whole block of highlighted bytes or entire (ASCII) string at the cursor position by pressing 'S' key.

 You can yank (copy) selected block with 'y' key.
-This makes easy to move blocks from one file to another.
+This makes easy to copy blocks from one file to another or new file.
 To put yanked block to the file use *insertblock* or *appendblock* commands.
+To open block in a new file buffer use *openblock* command.
 Note: System clipboard is not implemented yet.

+#### File buffers
+Every file is read into separate file buffer.
+Content of the file buffers is no longer synchronized with the later changes in associated file.
+Every file buffer has separate content, patches, view offset, selections, highlights, etc..
+Only current cursor or view offset can by synchronized if 'file buffer offset lock' is enabled.
+You can cycle through all file buffers using 'TAB' key.

 #### Mouse

 You may enable/disable mouse by setting *mouse_enabled* in the configuration *config.toml* file.
 Is enabled by default.
 If your terminal doesn't support mouse, is recommended to disable it.
 You can move cursor anywhere to the file by left click (even if is not visible).
 To select a block, press and hold down left button and drag the mouse (if crossterm library support mouse drag event for your terminal).
 If not, you can always right click and block between cursor and current mouse position will be selected.
-You may adjust behavior of mouse wheel by setting *mouse_scroll_type* and *mouse_scroll_size* variables.
+Using mouse wheel, you can scroll through the file.
+To adjust its behavior see check cofiguration file for *mouse_scroll_type* and *mouse_scroll_size* variables.
 Double click somewhere at highlighted block or ASCII string will select it.
 Same as 'S' key.

 #### Bookmarks